 In 1934 color Gray Pearl, like existing one, but without the red veins, and Ebonized Pearl, with genuine pearl inlaid in lustrous ebony-black radite were added to the Balance palette.
 This last distinctive color was the protagonist of Sheaffer’S advertisements from its appearance until the arrival, in 1936, of the new stripped models.

 This same year the clip was shortened, and the spherical ball reduces its size, leaving a short round ball humped clip.
 In the middle of the year, the spherical ball of the clip is flattened in its outer spherical, what we call flat ball humped clip.

 From 1934 we will see the non-Lifetime nibs engraved with the inscription «Feather Touch»

-Sheaffer’S began manufacturing a pump vacuum filler in their Vacuum-Fil second brand, probably to compete with the Parker Vacumatic introduced in 1933.
+Sheaffer’S began manufacturing a pump vacuum filler, probably to compete with the Parker Vacumatic introduced in 1933.
 This one-stroke-vacuum filler use a thin and long metal rod ended with a ram formed by a backing plate supporting the plunger washer create vacuum suction to pull the ink into the barrel.